-Mitigant: Payments are transferred daily to the treasury account in the name of the SPV held by Caixabank.
+Mitigant: Payments are transferred daily to the treasury account in the name of the Issuer held by Caixabank.

 - " Caixabank may notify the debtors of the transfer of the loans in order to perfect the sale.
-The management company also has the ability to carry out the notification. - " If Caixabank is downgraded below Baa3 it will find a suitably rated guarantor or substitute GIC provider.
+The management company also has the ability to carry out the notification. - " If Caixabank's deposit rating is downgraded below Baa3 it will find a suitably rated guarantor or substitute GIC provider.